isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/tables/tables-best-practice.md

 - The less space colours fill in, the brighter and more different they should be to be distinguishable; this is in order to give adequate contrast

 **2. Align the content appropriately.**
-- A table should always contain headers
+- A table should always contain headers.
+The background of these headers should be distinguishable from the main body of table: a NHS Blue (#005EB8) background with white titles should be used
 - Numbers should be aligned to the right
 - Text should be aligned to the left
 - Times series should read left to right